 All students receiving Title IV aid are required to maintain class attendance and satisfactory progress each semester as outlined:

-I. Guidelines
+Guidelines

 Graduate students must maintain a minimum 3.0 cumulative GPA to maintain satisfactory academic progress for financial aid purposes.
+Students who do not maintain satisfactory academic progress may appeal for reinstatement.